 Hans Clevers – Prizewinner 2016

-Hans Clevers is to receive the Körber European Science Prize 2016, which is endowed with 750,000 euros.
 The Dutch biologist and physician has developed a new standard procedure for the unlimited reproduction of adult stem cells, enabling the growth of rudimentary organs in miniature format, known as organoids.
+Drugs can now be tested in lifelike conditions in a Petri dish, and damaged organs can be repaired and possibly replaced.
+Hans Clevers is to receive the Körber Prize endowed with 750,000 euros for these ground-breaking findings and their further development up to clinical application.